 Transcript from Blab:

-Friends, Bloggers, Podcasters, and Humans of Blab, they just announced yesterday that Google is now accepting podcasts in the Google Play Store, and I just wanted to go over with you guys, a few things that come to mind immediately, when I heard that news.
+Friends, Bloggers, Podcasters, and Humans, they just announced yesterday that Google is now accepting podcasts in the Google Play Store, and I just wanted to go over with you guys, a few things that come to mind immediately, when I heard that news.

 First of all, as I mentioned earlier, it was wonderful to hear Mr. Rob Walch, who is the VP of Podcaster Relations over at Libsyn Podcasting Host, they host your media files for your podcasts, since 2004, And he did a special episode of The Feed, which is their podcast, along with my good, good, friend, Elsie Escobar, and literally Rob was eating paper, because he’s eating his words because he thought that Google would never embrace podcasting, but, my friends, the day has come and Google has decided to include podcasting in their Google Play Store.